 GGV Capital

 Tung has been at GGV Capital for more than eight years and is now managing partner.
 Next to the venture firm he is also a board member at musical.ly, Wish, and Poshmark.
 For two years, he was an associate at Bessemer Venture Partners.
-He is currently number ten on the Forbes Midas List.
+Tung is a ten-time Forbes Midas lister.

 Twitter: @hanstung